-A Chairperson becomes a Member-at-Large if they are no longer the head of any commission.
-An Executive Board Member becomes a Member-at-Large if they are no longer on the Executive Board.
+A Chairperson becomes a Member-at-Large if they are no longer the head of any commission or a member of the Executive Board.
+An Executive Board member becomes a Member-at-Large if they are no longer on the Executive Board.

 This distinction remains in place for 120 days to give ample opportunity to summarize their work and hand off any remaining tasks.
 Members-at-Large will continue to have access to accounts and resources during this period.
-If new Commission Chairpersons are needed, current Members-at-Large should be considered first.
+If a new Commission Chairperson is needed, current Members-at-Large should be considered first.